So, what can be done?

 The check involves several tests including a coronary CT scan, and includes a statistical risk for your age, taking demographics into account.
 Lasting up to two hours, next steps are then discussed based on the calculated risk level and findings of the CT calcium scan.

-The fact is that the more weight we carry, the higher our cholesterol can be and that can lead to an increased risk of cardiovascular problems.
+The more weight we carry, the higher our cholesterol can be and this can lead to an increased risk of cardiovascular problems.
 Having a healthy weight is an absolute priority but it’s also helpful to know that there are two types of cholesterol – the good and the bad.

 A healthy diet including beans and lentils, oats, garlic, onions, oily fish, avocado, and olive oil can help improve the levels of ‘good’ cholesterol (HDL) in your body and reduce your risk of cardiovascular problems.
 Switching to foods that are high in protein, choosing colourful fruit and vegetables, and high fibre food can also help lower ‘bad’ cholesterol and improve heart health.